SQLfy/SideBarAddIn/README.md

 # SideBarAddIn
-Learning project for creating a call to a summarizer service
+Learning project for creating a call to a summarizer service.
+This is a test to see if I can push to remote.